-WWE Extreme Rules lineup: Swamp Fight, An Eye For An Eye match, bar fight, four title matches - Pro Wrestling Dot Net
+WWE Extreme Rules lineup: Swamp Fight, An Eye For An Eye match, Bar Fight, four title matches - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for the WWE Extreme Rules event that will be held on Sunday, July 19 at the WWE Performance Center.
+The following matches are advertised for the WWE Extreme Rules event that will be held on Sunday in Orlando, Florida at the WWE Performance Center.

 -WWE Universal Champion Braun Strowman vs. Bray Wyatt in a non-title Swamp Fight.